Frans-Willem/CsrSpiDrivers/README.md

     find ~/.wine -iname spilpt.dll -exec mv {} {}.orig \;

-Copy appropriate version of the .dll.so file to Wine system directory:
+Copy spilpt.dll.so to Wine system directory:

-    sudo cp -p spilpt-wine-linux-api<SPI_API_version>/spilpt.dll.so /usr/lib/i386-linux-gnu/wine/
+    sudo cp -p spilpt-wine-linux/spilpt.dll.so /usr/lib/i386-linux-gnu/wine/

-where `<SPI_API_version>` is one of `1.3` or `1.4`.
 Alternately You can specify location of the .dll.so file in WINEDLLPATH environment variable, see wine(1) man page for details.

 Allow yourself access to FTDI device